octo-technology/OpenTezos/docs/michelson/instructions.md

 title: Instructions
 ---

-A Tezos smart contract defines a storage, entry points and the code.
+A Tezos smart contract defines storage, entry points, and the code.
 The code of a smart contract is a sequence of Michelson instructions.

-The main instructions are described in the next sections.
+The main instructions are described in the following sections.

 ### Control structures